Support overcoming loneliness

 They are also hosting regular live webinars how we can all look after our mental health and emotional wellbeing in these challenging times.

 Rehab 4 Addiction is a charity providing online support to those dealing with substance addiction.
-Their website includes a useful section about guarding mental health during the COVID-19 pandemic.

 Keeping active, occupied and entertained

-Exercise regularly: Active Norfolk and NHS Choices have put together a selection of gentle exercises that can be done at home.
+Exercise regularly: Active Norfolk and NHS Choices have put together a selection of gentle exercises that can even be done at home.
 They are intended for older adults, or people who don’t take regular exercise.
 Active Norfolk NHS Exercise Booklet

 Discover Local History: If you are using this time at home to catch up with your historical research, Norfolk Libraries have a range of online resources to help you.
 From home you can access digitised historic newspapers and listen to The Norfolk Heritage Centre Podcast, which has talks and interviews on a range of topics relating to Norfolk’s history.
 Discover these and more on Norfolk Libraries website.

 Be a Community Editor: Archant are looking for volunteers to help with their Local Recall project which involves digitising the whole of the Eastern Daily Press newspaper archives to make them accessible to the public online.
 The role can be done at home and you can give as much or little time as you able.
 All you need is a computer or laptop and internet access.
 Further details here.